FraserHamilton/git-timelapse/README.md

 # git-timelapse

-Create a time-lapse of a pages progression using your commit history.
+Create a time-lapse to show how your project has evolved over time by using your projects git commit history.